-Among the three genres of tango music, milonga is the fastest.
-Milonga music is 2/4 time with 16 sixteenth notes in each measure, counted as: 1-and, 2-and, 3-and, 4-and, 5-and, 6-and, 7-and, 8-and, which is twice as fast as tango.
+Milonga music is 2/4 time.
+There are two quarter notes in each measure, each quarter note receives a beat, counted as 1+, 2+ (1 is the downbeat, 2 is the upbeat, + is the subdivision), which is twice as fast as tango.
+(See Tango Music and Its Danceability.)
 How well one dances milonga depends on one's ability to handle its fast rhythm.

 There are three ways to do that.

-When the foot is blocked by an obstacle, it would either cross over to land on the other side of the obstacle, or rebound in the opposite direction.
-Similarly, there are two ways to do milonga traspie.
+When the foot is blocked by an obstacle, it could either cross over to land on the other side of the obstacle, or it could retreat.
+Similarly, there are two types of milonga traspie.

-The second is rock traspie, resembling the foot rebounds in the opposite direction after meeting the obstacle.
-In rock traspie, the dancer uses a rock action to transfer weight from one foot to the other foot back and forth three times in quick-quick-slow timing: (1) steps forward/side/back with one leg and transfers 50 percent of the body weight to that leg on the downbeat, (2) pushes with that leg to transfer weight back to the standing leg on the upbeat, (3) pushes with the standing leg to transfer weight completely to the other leg again on the downbeat to free the standing leg.
+The second type of traspie is rock traspie, resembling the rebound reaction of the foot after it meets an obstacle.
+The dancer uses the rock actions to transfer weight back and forth three times in quick-quick-slow timing: (1) stepping forward/back/side with one leg and transfers 50 percent of the body weight to that leg on 1 (quick), (2) pushing with that leg to transfer weight back to the standing leg on + (quick), (3) pushing with the standing leg to transfer weight back to the other leg completely on 2 to free the standing leg (slow).